Büsingen am Hochrhein: Taxation

-The much lower (compared to standard German VAT at 19%) Swiss VAT is applied to purchases made in Büsingen.
-It is levied at a rate of 7.7% on most commercial exchanges of goods and services.
-Certain exchanges, including those of basic or essential foodstuffs, drugs, books and newspapers, are subject to a reduced VAT of 2.5%.
-A special reduced rate of 3.7% is in use in the hotel industry.
+The much lower Swiss VAT applies to purchases made in Büsingen.
+It is levied at a rate of 7.7% (compared to general German VAT at 19%) on most commercial exchanges of goods and services.
+Certain transactions, including those of basic or essential foodstuffs, drugs, books and newspapers, pay the reduced rate of 2.5%.
+The hotel industry pays 3.7%.

 Büsingen residents, regardless of nationality, are treated as third-country nationals with regards to VAT payable in the rest of Germany and the EU.
-As such residents who export purchases made in the EU to Büsingen are able to claim back the VAT paid on said purchases subsequent to exporting.
-Nevertheless, imports into Büsingen (via Switzerland) where applicable, are subject to Swiss importing limits, duty and VAT.
+So residents who export purchases made in the EU to Büsingen are able to claim back the VAT paid on those purchases.
+Imports into Büsingen (via Switzerland) are subject to Swiss import limits, duty and VAT.

-Despite further income tax breaks specific to Büsingen, younger Büsingers who work (in Switzerland or Germany) pay approximately double the amount of income tax compared to their colleagues who reside in neighbouring Swiss towns and villages, causing many young people to move away from Büsingen into Switzerland and thus the village's population to decrease notably in recent years.
-Büsingen has the highest average age of residents in the whole of Baden-Württemberg.
+Despite further income tax breaks specific to Büsingen, younger Büsingers who work (in Switzerland or Germany) pay approximately double the income tax of their colleagues who reside in neighbouring Swiss areas, causing many young people to move to Switzerland and reducing the village's population in recent years.
+Büsingen has the highest average age of residents in all of Baden-Württemberg.

 Most Büsingen residents are pensioners; many are from Switzerland, for as in the rest of Germany they pay little or no tax on their pensions.
 This advantage is however progressively being phased out and by 2040 will no longer exist.

-Büsingen is one of just a handful of municipalities in Germany not to levy any property tax.
+Büsingen is one of just a handful of municipalities in Germany which levies no property tax.
 The business tax levied in Büsingen is the lowest in Baden-Württemberg.